browserify/commonjs-assert/README.md

 Runs the tests against the built project without rebuilding first.

-This is useful if your debugging in the transpiled code and want to re-run the tests without overwriting any changes you may have made.
+This is useful if you're debugging in the transpiled code and want to re-run the tests without overwriting any changes you may have made.

 ### `npm run test:source`